 Data Execution Prevention (DEP) is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
 DEP can interfere with the running of FireDaemon services.

-For FireDaemon Pro to run successfully, you either need to explicity exclude FireDaemon Pro from being subject to DEP OR set your system wide default to OptIn via boot.ini.
+To get older version of FireDaemon Pro (eg. 1.6) to run successfully, you either need to explicitly exclude FireDaemon Pro from being subject to DEP OR set your system wide default to OptIn via boot.ini.
 This article in Microsoft's Knowledge Base explains more, as well as how to perform these actions.

 NOTE: On Windows Server 2003 x64 the system wide DEP setting is OptOut.
 On Windows XP Pro x64 the default is OptIn.
 Hence on Windows Server 2003 x64 you will need to add FireDaemon.exe as a DEP exclusion as follows: